mikezalik/taskbunny_api/README.md

 pip3 install -r requirements.txt
 ```

-- **Development**: to run the API locally you'll need 1 terminal window/tab and a postgres instance.
-I use postgres.app to manage local DB instances and recommend you do the same.
-This app also uses SQLAlchemy to interface with PostgreSQL databases.
+- **Development**: to run the API locally you'll need one terminal window/tab and a postgres instance.
+I use postgres.app to manage local DB instances.
+This app uses SQLAlchemy to interface with PostgreSQL databases.
 Utilize this snippet of Python code in app.py to connect the API to your DB.

 ```python
 from flask import Flask